-Thomas Kleine-Brockhoff is a policy expert and think tank manager.
-As a vice president at the German Marshall Fund of the United States (GMF), he oversees the organization’s activities in Germany and leads the Europe Program.
-Prior to joining GMF he served as an advisor to Joachim Gauck, the president of Germany.
+Thomas Kleine-Brockhoff is vice president at the German Marshall Fund of the United States (GMF) where he oversees the organization’s activities in Germany and leads the Europe Program.
+Prior to joining GMF, he served as an advisor to Joachim Gauck, the president of Germany.
 From 2013-17, he oversaw policy planning and speechwriting for the president.

-Before arriving to GMF, Kleine-Brockhoff served as the Washington bureau chief of DIE ZEIT, Germany’s intellectual weekly.
+Before arriving at GMF, Kleine-Brockhoff served as the Washington bureau chief of DIE ZEIT, Germany’s intellectual weekly.